FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 _(Incorrect.
 An agile development process should generally reduce the time between releases as much as possible.
 Testing should be integrated into the build.
 Using a canary deployment can let you detect issues before you deploy a new version at scale.)_

 -Adopt a “waterfall” development process.
 Maintain the current release schedule.
 Ensure that documentation explains how all the features interact.
 Ensure that the entire application is tested in a staging environment before the release.
 Ensure that the process to roll back the release is documented.
 Use Cloud Monitoring, Cloud Logging, and Cloud Alerting to ensure visibility.
+_(Incorrect.
+A waterfall process means that you are generally targeting large full releases.
+This approach was appropriate for boxed software that incurred significant costs in terms of time, manufacturing resources, infrastructure, and expense for a release.
+Larger releases are more complex and more likely to break, and they are difficult to troubleshoot because many changes are made at the same time.
+Smaller, frequent releases with an automated build process that includes integrated testing with Test Driven Development (TDD) are less likely to require rollbacks, and rollbacks are simpler.)_

 -Adopt an “agile” development process.
 Reduce the time between releases as much as possible.
 Automate the build process from a source repository, which includes versioning and self-testing.
 Use Cloud Monitoring, Cloud Logging, and Cloud Alerting to ensure visibility.
 Use a canary deployment to detect issues that could cause rollback.